This page compiles general information and documents about the City of Philadelphia’s COVID-19 vaccine distribution

 All Philadelphians who meet the age requirements are eligible to get the vaccine.
-The Pfizer-BioNTech vaccine is currently authorized for individuals 5 years old and above.
-The Moderna and Johnson & Johnson vaccines are currently authorized for individuals 18 years and above.
+The Pfizer-BioNTech vaccine and the Moderna monovalent vaccines are authorized in for individuals 6 months and above for the primary series.
+In addition, their bivalent boosters are currently authorized for persons 5 years old and above (Pfizer) and 6 and above (Moderna).
+The Johnson & Johnson vaccine is currently authorized for individuals 18 years and above who are not eligible for a Pfizer or Moderna vaccine and who are not likely to return for a second dose of Novavax.

 The Philadelphia COVID-19 Vaccine Priority Recommendations are posted below.